by Christopher Martin Thomas

 12. BEYOND ENTERTAINMENT: Music and healing

-We all know that, beyond preference – beyond mere like and dislike - certain music affects our mood.
+We all know that, beyond preference – beyond mere like and dislike - there is much music that affects our mood.
 The belief in the healing qualities, physical and psychological, of certain musics goes back centuries, even millennia.
 Examples can be found in the Biblical account of the young David soothing King Saul’s spirit with his harping, and in Plato and Aristotle, accounts of the different mind-conditioning qualities of the Greek modes.

 Then there’s what the Germans called Affektenlehre: a thoroughly worked-out doctrine of how music affects the emotions – a well established theory in the 18thcentury, and instantly demonstrable.